-Victoria Falls National Park is the Zimbabwe protected area of the shared Victoria Falls with Zambia’s national park being Mosi-oa-Tunya National Park.
+Victoria Falls National Park is the Zimbabwe protected area of the shared natural wonder of Victoria Falls with Zambia’s protected area being Mosi-oa-Tunya National Park.
 Together, these two national parks protect the world's largest waterfall.

-Victoria Falls is a UNESCO World Heritage recognizing this feat of nature as the largest waterfall in the world.
-The falls reaches a height at 355 feet (108 m) and stretches across 5,604 feet (1,708 m) creating the largest single sheet of falling water.
+Victoria Falls is a UNESCO World Heritage Site recognizing this feat of nature as the largest waterfall in the world.
+The falls reach a height of 355 feet (108 m) and stretch across 5,604 feet (1,708 m) creating the largest single sheet of falling water.

 Victoria Falls National Park is even smaller than its neighboring Mosi-oa-Tunya covering an area of only 9 square miles (23.4 sq km).
 The Zambezi River is the source of the falls which also serves as part of the border between Zambia and Zimbabwe.